 - 1. Start the engine.

-- 2. Select and select and select .
+- 2. Select man and son.

-- 3. Switch the tan and temperature controls to maximum.
+- 3. Switch the fan and temperature controls to maximum.

 To rapidly remove exterior frost or ice from the windshield (on very cold days), first select .
-Once the windshield is clear, select to avoid fogging the windows.
+Once the windshield is clear, select . to avoid fogging the windows.